 Note: Since the original incarnation of FV (referred to as legacy FileVault) has been superseded by FV2, all discussions moving forward will pertain to FileVault 2 exclusively.

-Enabling FV2 is a straight-forward process.
+Enabling FV2 is a straightforward process.
 Whether it’s enabled manually (by a user) or automated (by IT through MDM), the process requires:

 - Authenticate to a Mac with an admin-level credential.

-- Launch System Preferences.
+- Launch System Settings.

-- Click on the Security & Privacy preference pane.
+- Click on the Privacy & Security preference pane.

 - Select the FileVault tab.

-- Click Turn On FileVault.
+- Click Turn On.

 That’s it!
 FV2 is now enabled and will begin the process of encrypting your data.
 Once this is finished, you will be prompted to reboot the computer, completing the process.